AbdulOyegbefun/wordsearch/README.md

-This is a project that searches for words in a crossword puzzle
+This Program searches for words in a square grid of letters (The program searches for words in a crossword puzzle)